Does this story sound familiar? You’ve got an earth-shattering idea–one that will disrupt an entire industry.

 There is no guarantee that a certain type of team or development method will save you money on your project.

 Take the example from this article.
-If you need a coffee table and two different methods give you a dresser, then the method doesn’t matter.
-One method may have wasted your money faster or more efficiently but they both solved the wrong problem.
+If you need a coffee table and various methods give you– a dresser, then the method doesn’t matter.
+One method may have wasted your money faster or more efficiently, but they both solved the wrong problem.

 Instead, a better question to ask would be; ‘What development solution will get my idea to succeed in the marketplace?’